 What is a License to Assign?

-A commercial tenant may not be able to continue with a lease for the full term and the current tenant (‘Assignor’) may wish to transfer (‘assign’) the lease to a new tenant (‘Assignee’) if they are not able to terminate the lease early.
-Most commercial leases contain terms which prohibit assignment (transfer) without the Landlord’s consent.
-Therefore, a Licence to Assign may be required.
+If a commercial tenant is not able to continue with a lease for the full term, they may wish to transfer (‘assign’) the lease to a new tenant, if they are not able to terminate the lease early.

-Once the current tenant has found a suitable tenant, the landlord may have conditions before granting the Licence to Assign which may include:
+Once the current tenant has found a suitable new tenant, the landlord may have conditions before granting the Licence to Assign which may include:

 - Checking the financial status of the tenant